CarinaAJ/ms1-aurora-borealis/README.md

 ### Thank you

 Upon submitting the form the user will be redirected to a new page, which will thank them for signing up and that if they left a comment someone will respond within 48 hrs.
+No user information will be stored.

 ![Thank you page](readme-assets/thank-you.jpg)